darkhelmet/verboselogging/posts/wordpress-multipart-posts-inlined-with-jquery-part-2.md

 -   I change the text and eventually remove the element containing the link to part 1.
-There is just a little bit of feedback to show that it’s doing something, but I don’t want that link getting clicked a bunch, so once we load, we can just remove it.
+There is just a little bit of feedback to show that it's doing something, but I don't want that link getting clicked a bunch, so once we load, we can just remove it.
 -   I setup the inlining again after loading the new stuff.
 This allows chaining things, so I could have a 6 part post, and the 6th part could load 5, which could load 4, etc, etc.
--   I return false from the onclick function, so the browser doesn’t follow the link.
+-   I return false from the onclick function, so the browser doesn't follow the link.
 -   Since I bind the onclick with jQuery, the link still works normally for those of you without javascript.
 Horray for graceful degradation!

 Enjoy.
-It shouldn’t take too much to get it into your own blog.
+It shouldn't take too much to get it into your own blog.

 The code for all this can be found on [Github](http://github.com) in my [wp-darkhax](http://github.com/darkhelmet/wp-darkhax/tree) repository.